maxtremblay/believer/notes.md

 ## General
 - [x] Implement Decoder trait for BP
 - [ ] Do a real readme
+- [x] Add the number of bits in parity check matrix constructor.

 ## Ideas
 - [ ] Implement hypergraph product